 Membership is open to adults of all ages.
-Youth should be at least 12 years old to be a musician and 15 years old to portray a soldier.
+Anyone under 18 years of age must have parental approval to join.
+Generally we ask for at least 12 years old to be a musician and 15 years old to portray a soldier.

 Student looking to volunteer to gain experience and to put what you learned in the classroom to use can apply to the Student Interpreter Program.
 Those looking for a paid summer job can apply on the Summer Enlistment page.

 Training and Activities

 The regiment is active from February to the end of November with training and events normally held on Saturdays 1pm to 4pm.
 Some events may occasionally fall on another day and can at times be a full weekend.